 It’s a fantastic achievement to transform that over-excited, jumping, weak-bladdered puppy into a trained and trusted friend and companion.
 The transformation isn’t automatic, but comes about through persistence, organisation, and a few simple dog training tools.

 This is definitely rule number one.
-Training takes a lot of canine concentration, and if you overdo it, the dog will become bored and/or impatient.
-And, frankly, so will you.
+Training takes a lot of canine concentration, and if you overdo it, your dog will become bored and/or impatient.
+And frankly, so will you.
 A training session should be between five and ten minutes.
 After that, it’s time out.
 You can resume the training with another 10-minute session an hour or so later.

 As soon as you lose your temper, your dog will sense the hostility and begin associating training with human anger.
 Understandably, he’ll not be too keen on taking part in future sessions.